Sirimavo Bandaranaike: Second Premiership (1970–1977)

 In September 1970, Bandaranaike attended the third Non-Aligned Conference in Lusaka, Zambia.
 That month, she also travelled to Paris and London to discuss international trade.
 Ordering representatives of The Asia Foundation and the Peace Corps to leave the country, Bandaranaike began re-evaluating trade agreements and proposals that had been negotiated by her predecessor.
 She announced that her government would not recognise Israel until the country peacefully settled its problem with its Arab neighbours.
 She officially granted recognition to East Germany, North Korea, North Vietnam, and the National Liberation Front of South Vietnam.
+Following the death of Egyptian president Gamal Abdel Nasser in September 1970, Bandaranaike attended his funeral and declared two days of national mourning in Ceylon.
+She regarded Nasser with particular gratitude for his assistance during an earlier oil shortage, when he had promptly dispatched vessels to the island.
+Bandaranaike received Pope Paul VI who undertook a short visit to Sri Lanka in December 1970.
+The visit which was confined to the Ratmalana Airport was highly significant as it was the first visit by a pope to Ceylon.
 Bandaranaike opposed the development of an Anglo-US communications centre in the Indian Ocean, maintaining that the area should be a "neutral, nuclear-free zone".
 In December, the Business Undertaking Acquisition Act was passed, allowing the state to nationalise any business with more than 100 employees.
 Ostensibly, the move aimed to reduce foreign control of key tea and rubber production, but it stunted both domestic and foreign investment in industry and development.